 The Acguy rolls 4d10 and gets [1,3,5,7] = 2 Blocks.

 Zeon needed a better roll or more Momentum to save their Acguy Commander.
 Alas, he is destroyed as the Ez8 makes one last valiant charge.
-The Federation gains [M+1] for destroying a unit.
+The Federation player already destroyed a unit this round and so does not gain any further Momentum for destroying a unit.

 End of turn Momentum – Fed 4 / Zeon 3.